Quick Summary

 • Where each stitch should be placed

-• Which direction the stitches should run
+• Which direction should the stitches run

 • When to change thread colors